 D. Application which would lead to runoff from the composed material or ash flowing onto an adjacent property.

-E. Any other manner which would otherwise result in a potential public health hazard or nuisance as determined by the Department of Environmental Health.
+E. Any other manner which would otherwise result in a potential public health hazard or nuisance as determined by the Department of Environmental Health Department.

 (d) Alternative disposal of waterless toilet waste: The plumbing of the structure serving the waterless toilet shall be such that the waterless toilet can be discontinued from use and the structure converted to a conventional flush toilet, or other methods of disposal approved by the Environmental Health Director.
 Disposal of the wastes from a waterless toilet shall be prohibited under the following circumstances: